bwbecker/localpr.ca/content/details/counting.md

 {{% clickToReveal %}}

-To be yet more rigorous in describing the procedure, we can express it as pseudocode for a computer algorithm:
+For those who prefer to be yet more rigorous in describing the procedure, we can express it as pseudocode for a computer algorithm:

 ```python
 while (some seats remain unfilled) {